 You shouldn’t choose a theme based on appearance alone, but it is a serious factor.
 Nobody wants to visit an ugly blog.
 It’s like going to a dirty restaurant.
 You can serve the best food in the world but if the atmosphere isn’t at least tolerable, customers are not going to come back.

 Pick a theme that properly sets the tone for the niche or genre you’re writing about.
-Newspaper 8 has demo content and layouts ready to fit most topics.
+Genesis and its child themes have demo content and layouts ready to fit most topics.

 A good WordPress theme needs to be as uncluttered as possible.
 It shouldn’t look or feel crowded.
 Give the reader some space to spread out, relax, and enjoy the content.
 Check out all the white space around this blog.

 One more thing is that some of the very “pretty” themes out there are not coded well!
 Don’t be blinded by beauty.
 I’ve purchased themes that looked great but just didn’t work right.
 The functionality of the theme is more important than the appearance, any day.

 Site Content Served Efficiently is the Objective

 People may stop at a restaurant because of the location or ambiance of the building.
 They’ll roll the dice to see if the food is any good.

 In the online world, people are not stopping by your blog just because they think the theme is pretty!
 Nobody has ever told me to visit a site just because it has great colors and a nice font.